Brogzybro/aws-lambda-get-events/README.md

 In lambda under `Code` and `Code source` press `upload from .zip or .jar file`.
 Select the `.jar` file produced in previous step.

+Under `Runtime settings` make sure that `Handler` is set the correct handler function with correct package, class, and function:

+    example.Handler::handleRequest

 # Test
 ### Testing locally
 The Handler can be tested locally running the function `Handler.main()`.